On Schr\"{o}dinger Operators Modified by $\delta$ Interactions: Singular Modifications by Interactions

-This gives rise to the divergence near $t=0$ in the integral representation of the Green's function (\ref{intrepgreen}).
+for $d=2,3$.
 In order to make sense of such singular interactions, one must first introduce a cut-off $\epsilon>0$ and regularize the Hamiltonian.
-This could be done by replacing the delta interaction by the heat kernel $K_{\epsilon/2}(x,0)$, which converges to $\delta(x)$ as $\epsilon \to 0$ in the distributional sense.
+This could be done replacing the $\delta$ interaction by the heat kernel $K_{\epsilon/2}(x,0)$, which converges to $\delta(x)$ as $\epsilon \to 0$ in the distributional sense.
 Then, we make the coupling constant $\alpha$ dependent on the cut-off in such a way that the regularized Hamiltonian has a non-trivial limit (in the norm resolvent sense) as we remove the cut-off.
 A natural choice for the coupling constant is given by

 where $M$ is the renormalization scale and could be eliminated in favor of a physical parameter by imposing the renormalization condition.
 For instance, $M$, and therefore $\alpha_R$, can be related to the bound state energy of the particle moving under the addition of $\delta$ interaction to $H_0$, say $-\mu^2$ (this requirement, in general, leads to a flow in the space of coupling constants $\alpha_R$ \cite{pointinteractionsonmanifolds2}).
 A special choice is to set ${1\over\alpha_R}=0$ while demanding $M=-\mu^2$, which is particularly convenient for bound state calculations.
+For our purposes, we use $\alpha_R$ and moreover set $M=-\mu^2$ (thinking of a bound state below $E_0$) for clarity of notation (The single parameter dependence of the model has been explicitly shown in Appendix B).